 The Hualapai Tribe is a sovereign Indian nation, which means they don’t get any federal funding from the U.S. Government.
 So your visit to the West Rim helps support the tribespeople.

-And because it’s on Indian land, it’s not affiliated with the Grand Canyon National Park, so you’ll need to pay to enter.
-But it’s well worth it.
+And because it’s on Indian land, it’s not affiliated with the national park, so you’ll need to pay to enter.
+But it’s so worth it!

-The West Rim is well-run, with complimentary shuttle services and thrilling Grand Canyon experiences.
+The West Rim is well-run, with complimentary shuttle services and thrilling Canyon adventures.
 And it’s educational, too, as you’ll learn about Native American history.

 Hours of Operation